omnivore-app/docs.omnivore/docs/misc/privacy-policy.md

 # {{ $frontmatter.title }}

-::: info TLDR: Omnivore does not sell your data, we store your data on our servers so it can be accessed via the web and synced to devices, we use a limited set of analytics and logging tools to ensure the service is functioning and to debug issues.
+::: info TLDR: Omnivore does not sell your data, we store your data on our servers so it can be accessed via the web and synced to devices.
+We use a limited set of analytics and logging tools to ensure the service is functioning and to debug issues.
+We use email to contact you and send you in-app messages (but you can always opt out of our emails).
 :::

 Omnivore Media provides both the website and the Omnivore Media mobile app as a Free app.
 This SERVICE is provided by Omnivore Media at no cost to its members and is intended for use as is.